martinhulenyi/martinhulenyi.github.io/_pages/cv.md

 * Bachelor thesis: The Interregional Economic Development in the Slovak Republic

+## Other Academic activities
+* 11/2025: Visiting researcher at the Harriman Institute (Colombia University)
+* 05/2023-05/2024: Co-founder and co-organizser of <a href="https://sites.google.com/view/lem-doctoral-seminar-series/2023-2024" target="_blank" rel="noopener"> LEM Doctoral Seminar </a>
+* 11/2022: Visiting researcher at the Provozne ekonomicka fakulta (Mendel University)

 ## **Complementary Education**

 * 08/2022: Causal Inference Mixtape Workshop (Online)